 - Mo Nazemi was appointed Chair of the Healthcare Professionals Forum from 1 April 2020. - Sarah Jennings left the post on Director of Partnerships and Corporate Services on 4 September 2020. - Hazel Lloyd-Lubran was appointed Chair of the Stakeholder Reference Group from 10 October 2020. - Karen Miles left the post of Executive Director of Planning, Performance and Commissioning on 11 October 2020.
-The Executive Director of Finance now has responsibility for performance, commissioning, and digital services, with a new Executive Director of Strategic Development and Operational Planning commenced in post on 26 April 2021.
+The Executive Director of Finance had interim responsibility for performance, commissioning, and digital services, until the appointment of a new Executive Director of Strategic Development and Operational Planning, who commenced in post on 26 April 2021.